Korea Inc targets 'golden singles' amid consumer slump

 Consumer spending accounts for just over half of South Korea's $1.3 trillion economy.

-Makers of mid-priced cosmetics, such as Amorepacific Corp (090430.KS) and Cosmax Inc (192820.KS), are poised to gain as the share of women living alone grows, while the leisure, travel and beauty industries are also beneficiaries of the growing share of young people living in solo households, Nam said.
+Makers of mid-priced cosmetics, such as Amorepacific Corp and Cosmax Inc, are poised to gain as the share of women living alone grows, while the leisure, travel and beauty industries are also beneficiaries of the growing share of young people living in solo households, Nam said.

 Even the pet industry is doing increasingly brisk business as Korean singles splash out on the dogs and cats they treat as surrogate family members.
 South Korea's pet industry is poised grow from 1 trillion won in 2013 to 6 trillion won in 2020, a report by the Nonghyup Economic Research Institute predicts.